ZDroid/XDroid/README.md

 ## Functions

+All functions are starting with `+` to avoid conflicts with other IRC bots and services.

 * **+hi** — just say *hi!*
 * **+time** — display current time
 * **+channel** — display name of channel